Geography of Queensland: Islands

-Fraser Island, the largest sand island in the world lies off the coast of Queensland.
-There are half of the world's perched or dune lakes on Fraser Island.
+K'gari, the largest sand island in the world lies off the coast of Queensland.
+There are half of the world's perched or dune lakes on K'gari.
 These rare lakes, which total 80 of this type worldwide, are formed in depressions between sand dunes and have no natural inflow or outflow.
 Magnetic Island, Heron island, Great Keppel Island, Hamilton Island and the Whitsunday Islands are known for their tourist resorts.
 Mornington Island and Great Palm Island sustain large aboriginal communities.
 In the Torres Strait Thursday Island is the administrative and commercial centre of the Torres Strait Islands.
 Hinchinbrook Island, a large, mountainous island offshore from Cardwell, is completely preserved within the national park.
 North West Island is a coral cay that sustains important nesting grounds for sea birds and turtles.

 The islands of Bribie, Moreton, North Stradbroke and South Stradbroke are located in the south east corner of the state.
 North Stradbroke Island is the second largest sand island in the world.
 As Bribie Island is connected by a bridge over the Pumicestone Passage it is the most developed island in the region.